LionSec/wifresti/README.md

 Find your wireless network password in Windows , Linux and Mac OS

-Wifriti is a simple Wi-Fi password recovery tool , compatible with Windows , and Unix systems (Linux , Mac OS) .
+Wifresti is a simple Wi-Fi password recovery tool , compatible with Windows , and Unix systems (Linux , Mac OS) .

 #Features